How soon could federal workers be paid after the government shutdown ends?

 "In prior shutdowns, back pay has been paid at the earliest date possible after appropriations have been passed, regardless of scheduled pay dates," she told CBS News.
 "At this time, we have every indication that this would move forward."

-At least 670,000 federal employees are currently furloughed, while roughly 730,000 are working without pay throughout the shutdown, according to the Bipartisan Policy Center.
-If the shutdown lasts through December 1, the group estimates about 4.5 million paychecks — totaling $21 billion — would be delayed.
+At least 670,000 federal employees were furloughed, while roughly 730,000 worked without pay throughout the shutdown, according to the Bipartisan Policy Center.
+If the shutdown had lasted through December 1, the group estimates about 4.5 million paychecks — totaling $21 billion — would have been delayed.